 - No deductibles, no restrictions on providers, no pre-authorizations required.

-- Insurance remains in effect if enrolled student takes a leave of absence, graduates or changes to part-time.
+- Insurance remains in effect to the end of the policy period if enrolled student takes a leave of absence, graduates or changes to part-time

 We strongly recommend that all undergraduate resident students enroll in the student insurance plan, even if they live in New Jersey.
 This is because many family plans now only cover “true emergencies” when students are away from home, or will restrict specialist consultation, lab work or x-rays to in-network facilities only.
 This has inconvenienced students and burdened families who are responsible for arranging these services off-campus.
 Purchasing the student insurance program assures access to local care; eliminates the hassle of pre-authorization from family insurance companies; and reduces paperwork for the students and staff.
 Having two plans improves options and reduces the risk of any out-of-pocket expenses.